DrakirL/DrakirL.github.io/p10/attributes.md

 #### <br>

 ## Suggestion
-Influence the ways people think and how they might act on their thoughts.
+Influence the ways people think and how they decide to act on their thoughts.
 + A <br>
 + A <br>
 + A <br>